hayd1n/disk-serial-number-rs/README.md

 - Disk name
 - Disk model
 - Disk serial number
+- Is removable?

 ## Limitations

 Due to differences in operating systems and hardware platforms, the method for obtaining the disk serial number may vary. **The same hard drive may have different serial numbers on different systems.**

+Due to the lack of testing platforms, macOS currently only supports NVME and Serial ATA (aka SATA) drives.

 If you find a better method, please submit a PR.